httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 The server MUST send the `Upload-Offset` header field in the response if it considers the upload active, either when the response is a success (e.g. `201 (Created)`), or when the response is a failure (e.g. `409 (Conflict)`).
 The `Upload-Offset` field value MUST be equal to the end offset of the entire upload, or the begin offset of the next chunk if the upload is still incomplete.
 The client SHOULD consider the upload failed if the response has a status code that indicates a success but the offset indicated in the `Upload-Offset` field value does not equal the total of begin offset plus the number of bytes uploaded in the request.

-If the request completes successfully and the entire upload is complete, the server MUST acknowledge it by responding with a successful status code between 200 and 299 (inclusive).
+If the request completes successfully and the entire upload is complete, the server MUST acknowledge it by responding with a 2xx (Successful) status code.
 Servers are RECOMMENDED to use `201 (Created)` unless otherwise specified.
 The response MUST NOT include the `Upload-Complete` header field with the value of false.

 If the request completes successfully but the entire upload is not yet complete, as indicated by an `Upload-Complete` field value of false in the request, the server MUST acknowledge it by responding with the `201 (Created)` status code and an `Upload-Complete` header value set to false.

 If the request includes an `Upload-Complete` field value set to true and a valid `Content-Length` header field, the client attempts to upload a fixed-length resource in one request.
 In this case, the upload's final size is the `Content-Length` field value and the server MUST record it to ensure its consistency.

 The request content MAY be empty.
-If the `Upload-Complete` header field is then set to true, the client intends to upload an empty entity.
+If the `Upload-Complete` header field is then set to true, the client intends to upload an empty resource representation.
 An `Upload-Complete` header field is set to false is also valid.
 This can be used to create an upload resource URL before transferring data, which can save client or server resources.
 Since informational responses are optional, this technique provides another mechanism to learn the URL, at the cost of an additional round-trip before data upload can commence.

 The following example shows an upload creation.
 The client transfers the entire 100 bytes in the first request.
 The server generates two informational responses to transmit the upload resource's URL and progress information, and one final response to acknowledge the completed upload: